 It’s as if your child just acquired a new skill – like the ability to whistle, for instance – that has to be practiced every moment of the day.
 This is not a bad thing.
 Your role is not to squelch argument but to shape your child’s education in arguing.
 She needs to learn how to do this politely and effectively.

-You do this by arguing together.
 You model what polite disagreement looks like: you make your point, you listen to your child’s rejoinder, you respond back.
 Eventually the two of you achieve compromise or one or the other concedes.
 Do stop the conversation if it gets out of control (“Okay, we’re not getting anywhere.
 I’m getting angry and so are you.
 Let’s talk about this again after lunch”).
 Do keep things civil.
 What you want to do is establish patterns for arguing, a protocol.
 This is not so much about winning as it is about teaching.

 This will pay off when your preteen child gets older, and the disagreements get more serious.
 If you have taught your child how to argue with you, and if you have demonstrated that you fight fair, your teen is more likely to ask your permission instead of sneak behind your back.
 Your teen is less likely to pout, slam doors, or put a fist through the wall and more likely to talk things out.
 Both of you will know what to do if the conversation gets out of hand.
 Both of you will have a history of respectful disagreement that will keep your relationship intact even as arguments develop around deeply important issues.